malashinroman/eeg_net/README.md

-#Experiments to recognize EEG by CNN and RNN
+# Experiments to recognize EEG by CNN and RNN
-#Animate and unanimate stimulus
+Recognition of the dataset of EEG data taken when users were shown animate or unanimate stimulus